wernerhiessl/NewApproachWHI/Workflow/modes/review.md

 ## Constraints
 - Non‑technical language.
 - Do not change existing inputs; only write `inputs/decision-log.md`.
-- Do not include percentage-based success criteria unless explicitly critical to the outcome.
+- Do not insist on success criterias unless explicitly critical to the outcome.
 - Language & Localization: Do not include in the Review List.

 ## Workflow